josue4433/DJ-DATABASE/README.md

 - **Database Management System (DBMS):** This project utilizes [specify the DBMS used, e.g., MySQL, PostgreSQL, MongoDB] to manage the data efficiently.

-- **Database Query Language:** [Indicate the query language used, e.g., SQL] to interact with the database and perform various operations.
+- **Database Query Language:**  to interact with the database and perform various operations.

-- **Front-end Technologies:** [If applicable, list any front-end technologies or frameworks used to build the user interface]

-- **Back-end Technologies:** [If applicable, list any back-end technologies or frameworks used to handle data processing]

-## Installation

-[Provide instructions on how to set up and install the DJ Database.
-Include any prerequisites and configuration steps.]

 ## Usage

-[Explain how to use the DJ Database, including the various features and functionalities available to DJs.]

 1. **Authentication:** New users can create accounts, while existing users can log in to access their DJ profiles and data.